backwardspy/transit/README.md

 ## Usage

-Add Transit to your project.
-You can either install it from the Godot Asset Library, add this repository as a submodule of your project, or download `transit/Transit.gd` and `transit/Transit.tscn` into the location of your choosing.

-Once you have the files in the right place, add `Transit.tscn` to your project's AutoLoad list in the project settings.
+Add Transit to your project via the AssetLib tab in Godot, then add `Transit.tscn` to your project's AutoLoad list in the project settings.

 ![GIF showing how to add Transit to a project's AutoLoad list](meta/autoload.gif)